 - Not a fan of rosemary?
 Substitute dried basil or parsley and reduce the amount to 2 teaspoons total.

-Marinara is the perfect pairing for these breaded chicken tenders – grab a jar from the store or whip up my homemade marinara in just 5 minutes!
+Marinara is the perfect pairing for baked parmesan crusted chicken – grab a jar from the store or whip up my homemade marinara in just 5 minutes!

 You sure can!
 Prepare the recipe as directed, but place them directly in the basket without any foil.
 Cook for 10 to 12 minutes at 400°F, flipping halfway.

-That’s what gives this dish its fabulous crunch!
+That’s what gives this baked parmesan crusted chicken its fabulous crunch!
 If you prefer a softer texture, combine equal parts panko with plain or Italian seasoned breadcrumbs instead.

 With love, from our simple kitchen to yours.